Gurukiran29/SMS-Voice-Alert/README.md

-Here’s a structured and comprehensive **README.md** template for your project, tailored for GitHub:

----

-# SMS Alert Application
+# SMS Voice Alert

 ## Overview
-The **SMS Alert Application** is an Android app that provides **real-time voice alerts**.
+The **SMS Voice Alert** is an Android app that provides **real-time voice alerts**.
 It utilizes SMS interception to process incoming messages, decode their content, and trigger voice notifications via Text-to-Speech (TTS).
 The app is lightweight and runs seamlessly in the background.

 ---